CleSucre/fdf/README.md

 The FDF program requires map files that define the landscape.
 These files contain a grid of integer values, where each value represents the height of a point on the grid.
 Exemple files are provided in the `test_maps` directory.

-:construction: **Note: This project is currently under development and has not been thoroughly tested.
-Use at your own risk.** :construction:
+:warning: **Note: This project is currently under development and has not been thoroughly tested.
+Use at your own risk.** :warning: